 In terms of sports coverage, Sling TV and YouTube TV are about even.
-To get both ESPN and Fox Sports Networks, you’ll need to get Sling Orange + Blue for $45/month, because ESPN only comes with Sling Orange and Fox Sports only comes with Sling Blue.
+To get both ESPN and Fox Sports Networks, you’ll need to get Sling Orange + Blue, because ESPN only comes with Sling Orange and Fox Sports only comes with Sling Blue.

 YouTube TV has slightly more sports channels than Sling TV, but it is slightly more expensive.
 One thing to note, though, is that YouTube TV still has support for Fox Regional Sports Networks (RSNs), while Sling TV does not.

 Dish Network, the parent company of Sling TV, is in a dispute with Fox Sports, and has dropped support for Fox RSNs.
 If you watch baseball or basketball, it’s likely that YouTube TV will be a better choice for you, due to this issue.

 YouTube TV is better for families and account-sharing

 YouTube TV is a much better choice if you’re going to be sharing your account between multiple family members.